Note: Compiled from different sources

 Customs and traditions that center on Isra and Mi’raj vary in the United States.
 Many Muslims make special prayers in the evening.
 Some people attend prayer services and sermons at Islamic centers or mosques while others observe Isra and Mi’raj quietly at home.
 Some Muslims celebrate the event over two days.

 This event gives people the chance to reflect on the importance of prayer.
-It is a time for people, particularly students, to learn more about Isra and Mi’raj, what it means in Islamic faith, and how it is applied in practice.
+It is a time for people, particularly students, to learn more about Isra and Mi’raj, what it means in the Islamic faith, and how it is applied in practice.

 The Prophet Muhammad then rose to heaven (carried by Gabriel) from the rock of the temple mount, where many people believe that the Dome of the Rock sanctuary now stands.
 Allah instructed Muhammad about the five daily prayers that all Muslims must observe.
 This day is also known as the Night Journey.